mdsol-share/crichton/doc/data_descriptors.md

     `single-optional-link` and `multiple-optional-link`.
     The default, if not specified, is `single`.
 The values `multiple` and `multiple-link` indicate the item should be embedded as an array.
 The values that contain `optional` indicate that the client can request the way the item is to be embedded.
-They default to `:link` for if they end with `-link`, to `:embed' otherwise.
+They default to `:link` for if they end with `-link`, to `:embed` otherwise.
     The option `:embed_optional` - a hash with string keys as the names and either `:embed` or `:link` as the values - allows setting the mode of embedding.
     * `values` - Provides a list of possible values for a select list or similar use.
 Below this key, the following